 1. Set your reward program goals.

-- Set SMART (specific, measureable, achievable, realistic, timely) goals so all program sponsors and participants know in the beginning exactly what you want to achieve.
+- Set SMART (specific, measurable, achievable, realistic, timely) goals.
+All program sponsors and participants should know in the beginning exactly what you want to achieve.
 Send out emails, create post a reminder of the goals on the company lounge fridge or bulletin board, or hire a yodeler to stop by and trill out the lovely sound of your goals at the top of his/her lungs.
 However you communicate your rewards program goals, they should be exciting and impossible to misunderstand.

-- How will you know when your reward program has reached the mountain-top?
-By establishing key performance indicators (KPIs).
+- Establishing key performance indicators (KPIs).
 For example: compare the quarterly productivity of a control group (i.e. a group of people not participating in your rewards program) to your program participants.

 - Get input from your participating audience!
 While it may be worth it to occasionally throw curve balls to your participants to see how far out of their performance comfort zone they can get, you need insights from your audience in the beginning.
 This way, you’ll have a better idea of what they can realistically achieve and whether their goals align with yours.
 Not to mention, people are naturally more invested in performance boosting strategies when they have a say in them.

 Remember that reward programs often need a little time before they turn over profit.
 An Incentive Research Foundation (IRF) study found that reward programs run for a week or less yield an average 20% performance boost, but those run for a year or more yield a 44% performance boost.

 2. Make it about more than just rewards.

 There’s more to online rewards programs than just, well, rewards.
 Today’s online incentive technology can turn your rewards program into a powerful business solution, not just a rewards vending machine.
 Here are a few of the ways online technology can make your rewards program more successful: